-Jadeveon Clowney and Blake Bortles are the favorites to be picked, and rightfully so, hard but I’m choosing to look at things from a different perspective.
+Jadeveon Clowney and Blake Bortles are the favorites to be picked, and rightfully so, ealy but I’m choosing to look at things from a different perspective.
 If Houston feels like Clowney is too big of a wildcard or that he doesn’t fit their system, Robinson is the no-brainer pick, in my opinion.
 Houston’s best bet would be to convince a team that they’re taking Clowney (Atlanta) or one of the QBs (Cleveland), so someone will trade up and they can slide back.
 Robinson is as capable of dominating as any tackle prospect in the last decade and Houston needs a tackle.
 No QB in this class gives me the confidence that Robinson does, so Houston can address the position in Round 2.

 Again, how could they pass up on Clowney or Sammy Watkins?
-Because St. Louis needs a tackle with Jake Long’s injury woes and because Jake Matthews is a surer thing than the other two and because Jeff Fisher knows and Casinos in alabama trusts the pedigree of the Matthews family.
+Because St. Louis needs a tackle with Jake Long’s injury woes and because Jake Matthews is a surer thing than the other two and because Jeff Fisher knows and need also delmas trusts the pedigree of the Matthews family.
 Jake can play either tackle position or Center and has the potential to be great at all three positions.

 If he makes it to pick 3, a great injustice has been commited.
 Atlanta or Jacksonville or some team HAS to get him at pick two.
 Gus Bradley is a great defensive mind who also has a great disposition.
-Clowney is a fragile personality, to me; he is going to need to be coddled name and convined that he could be Lawrence Taylor or Bruce Smith.
+Clowney is a fragile personality, to me; he is going to need to be coddled alabama’s than and convined that he could be Lawrence Taylor or Bruce Smith.
 Bradley can hardness Clowney’s ability and get the most out of it.
 Chad Henne is a fine, serviceable QB for 2014 and the Jags can address that position in Round 2.